sonatype/helm3-charts/README.md

 #### Resolver File and Ingress-DNS

-Use the sample values files provided here.
+Get the default `values.yaml` for each chart.
+- NXRM: `helm show values nexus-repo sonatype/nexus-repository-manager > iq-values.yaml`

-- `helm install nexus-iq sonatype/nexus-iq-server -f iq-values.yaml`
+- Nexus IQ: `helm show values nexus-iq sonatype/nexus-iq-server > repo-values.yaml`

+Edit the values file you just downloaded to enable ingress support, install the chart with it:

-- `helm install nexus-repo sonatype/nexus-repository-manager -f repo-values.yaml`
+- NXRM `helm install nexus-repo sonatype/nexus-repository-manager -f repo-values.yaml`
+- Nexus IQ: `helm install nexus-iq sonatype/nexus-iq-server -f iq-values.yaml`

 If you want to use the custom values file for the demo environment that expose the apps on a local domain of *.demo which is done by creating a resolver file.